bootscore/bs-swiper/README.md

 - posts: amount of products to show

 ## Related posts
-Since bootScore 5.3.1 there is a hook in all `single-*.php`'s:
+bootScore v5.3.1 added a hook to all `single-*.php`'s:

 ```php
 <?php if (function_exists('bootscore_related_posts')) bootscore_related_posts(); ?>
 ```

+bS Swiper hooks related posts there showing the latest 12 posts from the same category.